On energy-momentum conservation in non-minimal geometry-matter coupling theories: Introduction

 Among the criticisms that non-minimal geometry-matter couplings have faced throughout the years, one of them is of particular interest.
 To illustrate it, let us consider the so-called $f(R,T)$ gravity theory \cite{Harko:2011kv}, where $R$ is the Ricci scalar and $T$ is the trace of the energy-momentum tensor of matter $T_{\mu\nu}$.
 It has been argued that when the function has the form $f(R,T)=R + \lambda h(T)$, where $h(T)$ is an analytic function of $T$, then the theory is not a genuine modification of the gravitational sector.
 In other words, despite having a general non-conservation of the energy-momentum tensor of matter, the theory does not present an explicit non-minimal coupling between geometry and matter because in such a case one can absorb the function $h(T)$ into the matter sector, hence defining a new, modified matter Lagrangian \cite{Fisher:2019ekh,Lacombe:2023pmx}.
 Moreover, it has been proven that for other non-minimal geometry-matter coupling theories, models of a similar type are dynamically equivalent to GR with non-minimal matter interactions \cite{Akarsu:2023lre}.

 In this paper, we aim to fill a gap in the literature by demonstrating that indeed $f(R,T)$ gravity models in which the function $f$ is given by $f(R,T) = R +\lambda h\left(T\right)$, with $h(T)$ being a function that solely depends on $T$, are physically equivalent to GR plus a modified matter sector, by considering explicit kinds of matter described by nonlinear electrodynamics (NED) and a scalar field.
+As we will see, when the matter sector is limited to a single source, the resulting field equations are equivalent to those of GR coupled to a nonlinear version of the original matter source.
+However, if several matter sources are considered together and the function $h(T)$ is nonlinear on $T$, then the coupling between the scalar and vector degrees of freedom prevents a clear splitting of both sectors.
+In any case, it is always possible to interpret the dynamics as corresponding to GR with a conserved effective energy-momentum tensor.

 The paper is organized as follows.
 In Sec. \ref{secII}, we present the field equations of $f(R,T)$ gravity in their general form.
 In Sec. \ref{secIII}, we perform our formal analysis by considering a $f(R,T) = R + \lambda h(T)$ gravity model coupled to NED, first particularizing $h(T)=T$ and then taking the general case.
 In Sec. \ref{secIV}, we perform the very same analysis, but this time assuming $h(T) = T$ only, and that the matter sector is solely constituted by a quintessence scalar type of matter.
 In Sec. \ref{secV}, we consider that the matter sector is composed of both NED and scalar matter.
 Finally, we present our main conclusions in Sec. \ref{secVI}.